Thousands lose power in Friday storm

 “At 3:10 p.m.
 EDT, severe thunderstorms were located along a line extending from near Pelham to North Andover to near Weston, moving northeast at 45 mph,” the alert said.

-The warning said to expect up to 60 mile per hour wind gusts and quarter-size hail.
+The warning said to expect up to 60 mph wind gusts and quarter-size hail.
 The impact from the hail could cause damage to vehicles, and wind damage could be expected to roofs, siding and trees.

 “For your protection, move to an interior room on the lowest floor of a building,” the alert said.
 “Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.”

-The storm warning encompasses Middlesex and Essex counties, including Gloucester, Lawrence and Lowell.
+The storm warning encompassed Middlesex and Essex counties, including Gloucester, Lawrence and Lowell.

 Follow Monica on Twitter at @MonicaSager3